uwplse/PUMPKIN-PATCH/README.md

 See [Preprocess.v](/plugin/coq/Preprocess.v) and [PreprocessModule.v](/plugin/coq/PreprocessModule.v) for examples
 of how to use these commands.
 There are also proofs in [Regress.v](/plugin/coq/Regress.v) and [IntegersNew.v](/plugin/coq/IntegersNew.v) that demonstrate its use with `Patch Proof`.
+This command is available as a [standalone plugin](https://github.com/uwplse/fix-to-elim) as well, if you are interested.

 ### Cutting Lemmas